SolaceLabs/pubsubplus-cf-dev/README.md

 This project and its tools will support a deployment on Linux, Mac and the Windows Subsystem for Linux (WSL) which is available on Windows 10 and later.

-Any instructions given for Linux will work on Mac.
+Any instructions given for Linux will work on Mac and the WSL.

 This guide will provide different steps for deploying on Windows than Linux ( Mac ).